Money Laundering Policy

 7.1.
 If you have any additional questions regarding this Policy, you should contact the Travel group’s management in the first instance: Richard Simpson, Governance & Compliance Manager (firstname.lastname@example.org) or David Watts-Davies, Learning & Development Manager (email@example.com).

 7.2.
-Alternatively, you can contact the Society’s MLRO (Sean McGovern, Senior Legal Council) at: email@example.com.
+Alternatively, you can contact the Society’s MLRO (Sean McGovern, Senior Legal Counsel) at: firstname.lastname@example.org.

 The Government has published new regulations transposing the 4th Anti Money Laundering Directive into UK law.
 The new Regulations are effective as of 26 June 2017.
 The new Regulations replace The Money Laundering Regulations 2007.

 |Document name:||Money Laundering Policy||Date of last review:||July 2020|